DOMESTIC VIOLENCE & AVO DEFENCE

 Early Evidence Gathering

-Identifying and preserving evidence that may support the defence before it is lost, including CCTV, witness accounts, and communication records.
+Identifying and preserving evidence that may be relevant to the defence before it is lost, including CCTV footage, witness accounts, and communication records.

-Organising closing submissions around the Evidence Continuum, demonstrating where the prosecution case fails to meet the criminal standard.
+Organising closing submissions to demonstrate how the evidence meets or fails to meet the required legal standard.

 Related: AVO Proceedings